Taisiias/formmailer/README.md

 FormMailer also:

 * supports HTTPS.
-* supports [Mustache.JS](https://github.com/janl/mustache.js) templates for email body and subject.
+* supports plain text and HTML [Mustache.JS](https://github.com/janl/mustache.js) templates for email body and subject.
 * saves all received data (and sent emails) to the local SQLite database.
 * understands reCAPTCHA.